UffizziCloud/docs/docs/engineeringblog/ci-cd-registry.md

 # Continuous Previews with Bring Your Own Build

 If you're looking for a Full Stack Preview capability but want to bring your own CI/CD solution and Container Registry - keep reading.
-In this blog I'll cover how Uffizzi gives users the ability to enable Tag-initiated Previews (aka Continuous Previews) by setting up a webhook in their registry and by using the Uffizzi tagging convention `uffizzi_request_*`.
+In this blog I'll show how Uffizzi gives users the ability to enable tag-initiated Previews (a.k.a.
+Continuous Previews) by setting up a webhook in their registry and by using the Uffizzi image tagging convention `uffizzi_request_*`.

 For this blog I'll be referencing GitLab + Azure's Container Registry (ACR) but the concepts apply to any CI/CD + Registry combination.
-We'll use an example Python application that fetches and renders weather forecasts from NOAA.
+We'll use [an example Python application that fetches and renders weather forecasts from NOAA](https://gitlab.com/adam.d.vollrath/noaafetch/).

 ## Azure Container Registry

-See our [ACR integration documentation](config/container-registry-integrations.md).
+If you haven't yet, integrate your Azure Container Registry by following our [ACR integration documentation](config/container-registry-integrations.md).
 You'll need the registry hostname, Application (client) ID, and Secret value for the next steps.

 ## GitLab CI/CD

 You can see my example [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) configuration file here: <https://gitlab.com/adam.d.vollrath/noaafetch/-/blob/d6f4874c96333632bd5d554e4fe2830e309bebb4/.gitlab-ci.yml>

 Most of this is very standard.
 The `before_script` logs into Azure as a [Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) before each Job.
-The `build` Job just builds a container image and pushes it to your ACR registry.
+The `build` Job just builds a container image per a `Dockerfile` and pushes it to your ACR registry.

 To integrate with Azure, you'll need to [define some CI/CD variables in your GitLab Project](https://docs.gitlab.com/ee/ci/variables/#add-a-cicd-variable-to-a-project).
 I used these: